Scleronema (fish)

 Scleronema is a genus of pencil catfishes native to South America.
 They are a member of the subfamily Trichomycterinae.
 Species of Scleronema are geographically distributed in the La Plata basin and Atlantic coastal drainages from Southern Brazil, Southern Paraguay, Northeastern Argentina and Uruguay.
 They inhabit rivers or streams with sand or gravel-bottoms across the Pampa grasslands.
-In Greek, Scleronema means "hard filament."
+In Greek, Scleronema means "hard thread".

 Species

-There are currently three recognized species in this genus:
+There are currently ten recognized species in this genus: